Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 </table>
 <p><em>Table 15: Attributes of the Class <strong>Color</strong> within the 3dSceneLayerInfo document</em></p>

-<h4>Class CachedDrawingInfo</h4>
+### Class CachedDrawingInfo

-<p> The Class CachedDrawingInfo is used to indicate if the *DrawingInfo* object is captured as part of the binary I3S representation.</p>
+The Class CachedDrawingInfo is used to indicate if the *DrawingInfo* object is captured as part of the binary I3S representation.

 The Class CachedDrawingInfo has the following structure:
 <table>